the-original-dude/daos-1/doc/admin/deployment.md

 The DAOS security framework relies on certificates to authenticate administrators.
 The security infrastructure is currently under development and will be delivered in DAOS v1.0.
-Initial support for certificates has been added to DAOS and can be disable either via the command line or in the DAOS Agent configuration file.
+Initial support for certificates has been added to DAOS and can be disabled either via the command line or in the DAOS Agent configuration file.
+Currently the easiest way to disable certificate support is to pass the -i flag to daos\_agent.

 ### Server Configuration File